ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

    # This path should point to your SRW Application directory
    setenv SRW "/Users/username/ufs-srweather-app"

 An excerpt of the ``build_macos_gnu`` contents appears below for Option 1.
-To use Option 2, the user will need to comment out the lines specific to Option 1 and uncomment the lines specific to Option 2 in the ``build_macos_gnu`` modulefile.
+To use Option 2, the user will need to comment out the lines specific to Option 1 (using a double hyphen) and uncomment the lines specific to Option 2 in the ``build_macos_gnu`` modulefile.
 Additionally, users need to verify that all file paths reflect their system's configuration and that the correct version numbers for software libraries appear in the modulefile.

 .. code-block:: console

-   # Option 1 compiler paths:
+   -- Option 1 compiler paths:
-   setenv CC "/opt/homebrew/bin/gcc"
-   setenv FC "/opt/homebrew/bin/gfortran"
-   setenv CXX "/opt/homebrew/bin/g++"
+   setenv("CC", "/opt/homebrew/bin/gcc")
+   setenv("FC", "/opt/homebrew/bin/gfortran")
+   setenv("CXX", "/opt/homebrew/bin/g++")

-   # Option 2 compiler paths:
+   -- Option 2 compiler paths:
-   #setenv CC "/usr/local/bin/gcc"
-   #setenv FC "/usr/local/bin/gfortran"
-   #setenv CXX "/usr/local/bin/g++"
+   --[[
+   setenv("CC", "/usr/local/bin/gcc")
+   setenv("FC", "/usr/local/bin/gfortran")
+   setenv("CXX", "/usr/local/bin/g++")
+   --]]

 Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App: